bomsy/grunt-regex-replace/README.md

           }
         ]
       }
+### src property
+Takes the path to the files relative to the grunt file, it accepts strings as well as an array of file paths.
+Also templates can be use, e.g

+      src: 'customisation/*.js';
+      src: ['foo/bar.js','foo/foo.js'];
+      src: ['<%= pkg.id %>/bar.js', 'foo/foo.js'];
+###actions property
+Accepts an array of objects defining the actions to take place.
+Each action contains a search property, a replace property and a flags property.
+An example af an object.
+      {
+        search:'(^|\\s)console.log',
+        replace:'//console.log',
+        flags:'gi'
+      }
 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].